fabaff/fsl-test-bench/docs/services/misc/prosody.rst

 Telnet console
 --------------

-On the Fedora Security Lab Test bench the prosody server provides a telnet `console`_ to interact with. ::
+On the FSL Test bench the prosody server provides a telnet `console`_ to interact with. ::

     $ telnet localhost 5582